-Unit aim (s) This unit concerns understanding the role and requirements of digital marketing, the principles of search engine optimisation (SEO), the principles of marketing research using the internet, the principles of digital marketing device and message design and how to use digital technology for marketing purposes Assessment requirements specified by All Assessment Criteria must be met.
-The a sector or regulatory body (if method of assessment is determined by appropriate) individual awarding organisations, in appropriato) compliance with the CfA Sales Assessment Strategy.
-Details of the relationship of the unit This unit is linked to the Council for and relevant national occupational Administration NOS standards Marketing 4.3.8 Market to target customers Statiualus using digital/electronic media Marketing 4.3.9 Communicate using multiple digital marketing channels
+Unit aim (s) This unit concerns understanding the role and requirements of digital marketing, the principles of search engine optimisation (SEO), the principles of marketing research using the internet, the principles of digital marketing device and messagedesign and how to use digital technology for marketing purposes Assessment requirements specified bya All Assessment Criteria must be met.
+The sector or regulatory body (if appropriate) method of assessment is determined by individual awarding organisations, in compliance with the CfA Sales Assessment Strategy.
+Details of the relationship of the unit This unit is linked to the Council for and relevant national occupational Administration NOS standards Marketing 4.3.8 Market to target customers using digital/electronic media Marketing 4.3.9 Communicate using multiple digital marketing channels

-Title: J/502/9938 Principles of marketing stakeholder relationships Level: 3 Credit Value: 3 GLH: 16 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand marketing stakeholder relationships 1.1 Explain the basis on which the need for marketing stakeholder relationships are identified and prioritised 1.2 Explain the use of stakeholder mapping in developing ways of building relationships 1.3 Describe the nature of interest of different stakeholder groups and how this affects the nature of relationships and communications Explain the significance of stakeholders to the achievement of the overall marketing strategy 1.5 Describe the features of the market in which stakeholders operate Describe how to establish stakeholders' attitudes to an organisation Describe actual and potential synergies and conflicts between clients and other stakeholders Understand how to build and manage marketing stakeholder relationships 2.1 Explain how to identify common goals and potential synergy between stakeholders and an organisation 2.2 Explain the importance of engaging stakeholders in marketing activities Explain the basis upon which stakeholder communications plans are developed
+Title: J/502/9938 Principles of marketing stakeholder relationships Level: 3 Credit Value: 3 GLH: 16 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand marketing stakeholder relationships 1.1 Explain the basis on which the needfor marketing stakeholder relationships are identified and prioritised 1.2 Explain the use of stakeholder mapping in developing ways of building relationships 1.3 Describe the nature of interest of different stakeholder groups and howthis affects the nature of relationshipsand communications 1.4 Explain the significance of stakeholders to the achievement ofthe overall marketing strategy 1.5 Describe the features of the market in which stakeholders operate 1.6 Describe how to establish stakeholders' attitudes to an organisation 1.7 Describe actual and potential synergies and conflicts between clients and other stakeholders Understand how to build and manage marketing stakeholder relationships 2.1 Explain how to identify common goalsand potential synergy between stakeholders and an organisation 2.2 Explain the importance of engaging stakeholders in marketing activities 2.3 Explain the basis upon which stakeholder communications plans are developed

-2.4 Explain the requirements of a competitor management strategy
+Explain the requirements of a competitor management strategy

-2.5 Explain the importance of agreeing

-common objectives with clients
+2.5 Explain the importance of agreeing common objectives with clients

 2.6 Describe the scope of generalist and

-specialist personnel that can be
+specialist personnel that can be deployed

-deployed in support of building long
+in support of building long

 term relationships with clients

-3. Understand how to monitor and control 3.1 Explain the use of key performance

-marketing stakeholder relationships indicators and success criteria in

-monitoring the effectiveness of
+Understand how to monitor and control marketing stakeholder relationships 3.1 Explain the use of key performance indicators and success criteria in monitoring the effectiveness of stakeholder relationships

-stakeholder relationships

-3.2 Describe methods of monitoring the ongoing effectiveness of stakeholder
+3.2 Describe methods of monitoring the

+ongoing effectiveness of stakeholder

 relationships

 3.3 Explain the importance of effective

 stakeholder communications and

 feedback system

 3.4 Explain how changes in the market

 environment in which stakeholders

 operate may have an impact on

-relationships

-3.5 Explain how to develop strategies and plans that address changing
+relationships 3.5 Explain how to develop strategies and

-stakeholder attitudes and needs
+plans that address changing stakeholder attitudes and needs

 3.6 Explain how to develop reporting

-systems that meet agreed success criteria
+systems that meet agreed success

+criteria

 3.7 Explain the importance of reviewing

 the effectiveness of collaborative

-arrangements with stakeholders
+Additional information about this unit arrangements with stakeholders

 Additional information about this unit

 N/A

-Unit aim (s) This unit concerns understanding
+Unit aim (s) This unit concerns understanding marketing

-' eting stakeholder relationships, how
+stakeholder relationships, how to build and

-ild and manage marketing
+manage marketing stakeholder relationships

-eholder relationships and how to

-moni tor and control marketing stakeholder onships
+and how to monitor and control marketing

+stakeholderrelationships